 - Use of the vagus nerve stimulator and responsive neurostimulation

 Fellows rotate through the adult UT Southwestern Epilepsy Program and the pediatric Comprehensive Epilepsy Center.
 Both centers are Level 4 NEAC Epilepsy Centers with active surgical programs.
 Faculty include 5 pediatric and 4 adult epileptologists.

-Fellows in the pediatric track are based at Children’s Medical Center, where there is an 8-bed Epilepsy Monitoring Unit which admits 600 patients yearly for video-EEG monitoring.
+Fellows in the pediatric track are based at Children’s Health℠ Children's Medical Center Dallas, where there is an 8-bed Epilepsy Monitoring Unit which admits 600 patients yearly for video-EEG monitoring.
 The pediatric Neurophysiology Laboratory performs more than 3,500 EEGs and evoked potential studies annually.
 The Comprehensive Epilepsy Center has 7,000 outpatient pediatric epilepsy clinic visits per year and includes multidisciplinary clinics for the ketogenic diet, epilepsy surgery, and genetic syndromes programs.

 Fellows in the adult track spend time at Parkland Memorial Hospital and Zale Lipshy University Hospital (a neuroscience specialty hospital).
 The Epilepsy Monitoring Unit has 11 beds and admits 500 patients annually.
 The associated Neurophysiology Labs provide outpatient and inpatient services to more than 1100 beds within the affiliated sites of the UT Southwestern Medical Center.
 Outpatient experience is offered at the adjacent Neurology Clinic at the James W. Aston Ambulatory Care Center.